Ashutosh9110/Credit-Card-Fraud-Detection/README.md

-You can get the dataset here: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud
+You can directly download the dataset from kaggle: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud